zsparal/api-documentation/source/reference/reseller-api/disconnect-account.rst

 .. note:: This API is only for `partners <https://www.mollie.com/partners>`_.

 This method allows you to cancel one of your merchants as reseller.
 The link between your account and that of the merchant will be broken.
-Any preferential rates your merchant enjoyed via your account will be readjusted to the normal rates.
+Any preferential rates your merchant enjoyed via your account will be re-adjusted to the normal rates.

 Parameters